Clinicians with Adult Specialties

 KELSIE GALE

-Kelsie Gale is a clinical intern and currently pursuing her master’s degree in social work at The Ohio State University.
-She has a background in community behavioral health, prevention services and discharge planning in a hospital setting.
+Kelsie Gale (LSW) completed her master’s degree in social work at The Ohio State University.
+She has a background in community behavioral health, prevention services and has specialties in ADHD and trauma assessment.
 Kelsie works with young adults by supporting them with crisis intervention, interpersonal relationships, coping strategies, cognitive distortions,and trauma exposure.
 Her main focus involves working to provide a safe, judgement-free zone while encouraging her client’s self-determination.
 Much of her work is centered around a “whole-person”, strengths-based perspective.
 Kelsie believes it is a privilege to care for others during their most vulnerable moments, by providing support that serves as a bridge toward an individual's well-being.
+Her training in play and sand tray therapy offer a welcoming environment for all of her clients.
+Kelsie works as our referral coordinator as well as outpatient therapist.

 MARY LYNN NEWSOME